bazylevnik0/icon-generator-temp/test/icon-generator-temp-test/temp.md

 also i tried:<br>
 <i>gtk_widget_set_parent( image , GTK_WIDGET(window));<br>
 gtk_widget_set_child_visible(GTK_WIDGET(window), TRUE);</i><br>
-also not showing and got error(something about - widget is not root)<br>
+also not showing and got the error(something about - widget is not root)<br>
 -----------------------------------------------------------------------------<br>
 2:<br>
 here https://stackoverflow.com/questions/57654275/i-added-a-gtk-widget-to-the-main-window-ui-file-but-it-doesnt-show-up<br>
-example of adding image as a object to xml<br>
+example of adding an image as a object to xml<br>
 it is works with example from stackoverflow(folder 21)<br>

 after this we maybe need this:<br>